snehapullela/CNN-Project/README.md

 Section III : Object Detection model using DETR <br />
 Section IV : Testing human similairty between two images using DETR and model constrctucted in Section II <br />
 Section V : Results <br />

+The results in the Section V depicts the prediction score of the image pairs along with displaying the similar person that the model detected.